 Mobile testing clinics

 These clinics are for people who have mild-to-moderate cold and flu symptoms.
-The clinics provide assessment, testing (if needed), and initial treatment of symptoms.
+They provide assessment, testing, and initial treatment of symptoms.

 These clinics are free, including for people who are not covered by Medicare.

-Results are usually provided within 2-4 days.
-For more information and to book an appointment, go to the Primary Health Tasmania website.
+Results are usually provided within 48 hours.
+For more information go to the Primary Health Tasmania website.